kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 ## v2.0: Female Jedi Guardian Route (Light Side)

-*First of all, major credit to goes out to [30cents](https://www.speedrun.com/user/30Cents) and [Sanjan](https://www.speedrun.com/user/Sanjan) for their hard work with the
+*First of all, major credit to goes out to [30cents](https://www.speedrun.com/user/30Cents) for his help with some route improvements and [Sanjan](https://www.speedrun.com/user/Sanjan) for their work on the Any% Glitchless route.
-[Any% Glitchless](https://www.speedrun.com/kotor2/guide/l8dx3) route, without their hard work this route would have been 10 times harder to make happen.
-I also want to credit 30 for his efforts improving the route for v2.0.
 I would also like to thank [AtomicHeartSon](https://www.speedrun.com/user/AtomicHeartSon), for jumping in and beginning the routing progress for this category, it wouldn't be where it is today without his initial eagerness to bring this to life.*

-This route defeats Darth Traya on Malachor V while also completing All of the Quests as fast as possible without the use of glitches.
+This route defeats Darth Traya on Malachor V while also completing the Max amount of the Quests in a single run as fast as possible without the use of glitches.
 Timing begins upon clicking "PLAY" after character creation and ends on the last hit on Traya as the screen fades to black.
 A load-removal tool is available for LiveSplit thanks to glasnonck; times are sorted based on load-removed times, since load times vary significantly in this game, and saving is frequent.
 This guide will cover the character build for the run, as well as a detailed route.

 If you have additional questions, you can check out the [KotOR Speedrunning Discord](https://www.speedrun.com/kotor2/thread/lgj5g).
 There's a bunch of friendly folks there willing to answer your questions!